If you’ve had the flu, you probably remember the awful, sudden symptoms like high fever, muscle aches and pains, headache and persistent cough.

 5. Know your risk level.

-The greatest concern with flu is for the very young, very old or those with co-existing medical conditions.
+The flu is of greatest concern for the very young, the very old or those with co-existing medical conditions.
 Here are some examples of groups at risk and the steps they should consider taking when symptoms begin:

 - Pregnant women should contact their obstetricians to report their symptoms.